Lifeline Energy: History

 The Freeplay Foundation was legally established in late 1998 by Rory Stear, the co-founder of Freeplay Energy Group.
 Freeplay Energy, which by then was a public company, was sold in July 2008 to Delhi-based businessman Devin Narang.
 Rory Stear – along with all other directors - resigned from Freeplay Energy Group in 2008.

 Lifeline Energy runs under the direction of chief executive officer, Kristine Pearson.
 She has held this position since January 1999 when the charity became operational.

 On 8 April 2010 the Freeplay Foundation changed its name to Lifeline Energy.

 Over the years Lifeline Energy has implemented information and education projects using solar and wind-up radios in more than a dozen countries in sub-Saharan Africa.
 These include Rwanda, South Africa, Kenya, Tanzania, Niger, Nigeria, Ethiopia, Mozambique, Burundi, Zambia, Zimbabwe, South Sudan and Sudan.

 Donors have included Anglo American PLC, the Body Shop, Vodafone Group Foundation, Asda, NASDAQ, CARE, Vodacom, the Founders and Supporters of International Tom Hanks Day and the World Bank.
 Gordon Roddick, co-founder and former chairman of The Body Shop International plc said in an interview with The Times, London "Radio is the perfect way of getting quality education to a wide area incredibly cheaply."

-Lifeline Energy is technology agnostic and focused on finding appropriate ways to improve the lives of those it aims to assist.
-It seeks technology solutions to meet these challenges – whether high or low tech.
-As with its Lifeplayer MP3, Lifeline Energy encapsulates known technologies (solar, battery, audio, radio, MP3) in products that are developed to meet the challenges of the environment and social contexts of their use.
-Products must be robust, intuitive in their function and sustainable, even for the least sophisticated users.
+Lifeline Energy aims to find appropriate ways to improve the lives of those it aims to assist.
+As with its Lifeplayer MP3, Lifeline Energy encapsulates known technologies such as solar, battery, audio, radio, and MP3, in products that are developed to meet the challenges of the environment and social contexts of their use.